OK, Folks, Let's Put Aside Politics And Talk About Taxes... [CHARTS]

 Photo: Business Insider

-Alas, we have a massive budget deficit, and most reasonable people agree that the only way to balance it will be to cut spending growth and pay more taxes.
+Also, we have a massive budget deficit right now, and most reasonable people agree that the only way to balance the budget will be to cut spending growth and pay more taxes.

 How much is too much?